RyderHe/infinity_scroll/README.md

 - make own loading animation with the loading.io website

-- implement infinite scroll functionality (as the user scolls near the bottom of the page, another network request is made but it happens before you reach the bottom)
+- implement infinite scroll functionality (as the user scrolls near the bottom of the page, another network request is made but it happens before you reach the bottom)

-- images are photos fetched from unflash API
+- images are photos fetched from unsplash API

 - track the moments all the images are loaded in order to dynamically hide the loading animation